MarMil1/CSC436-business-card-app/README.md

 GitHub URL: https://github.com/MarMil1/CSC436-business-card-app

-- Business Cards App Firebase hosting link:
+- Business Cards App Firebase hosting link: https://business-card-app-be379.firebaseapp.com/addnewcard
+- For best performance please use Chrome browser in full screen.
 - Log in using password and username as instructed by the professor.
 - Once logged in view all currently uploaded business cards from All Cards page.
 - Search bar is provided to allow searching by first or last name.